A dormant, overmassive black hole in the early Universe: Abstract

-The JWST finding of several overmassive black holes at high redshift \cite{Ubler2023, Harikane_AGN, Maiolino_AGN, Bogdan2022,Maiolino24_GN-z11} has been interpreted by some works \cite{TrinityIV,Li2024} as the result of a large scatter of the BH-stellar mass relation combined with selection effects, in the sense that more massive black holes tend to be preferentially selected, as they can reach higher luminosities.
-While assessing biases in the offset of the BH-stellar mass relation at high redshift is beyond the scope of this paper, we note that our finding of such highly overmassive black hole associated with a low luminosity AGN, due to its low Eddington ratio, is incompatible with the selection effect scenarios.
-Specifically, the scenario proposed by \cite{Li2024} (which envisages a BH-stellar relation similar to the local one, but with an order of magnitude scatter) hardly reaches the BH-to-stellar mass ratio observed in our object, and their observational bias scenario would require an observed luminosity of $\sim 10^{45-46}~{\rm erg/s}$, i.e. 2-3 dex above the luminosity observed in JADES GN 1146115 prior to dust obscuration correction.
-The Trinity simulation \cite{TrinityIV} can produce overmassive black holes as observed in JADES GN 1146115, but they require even higher luminosities, in excess of $\rm 10^{48}~erg/s$, hence totally incompatible with the luminosity of our object.
-Therefore, while selection effects are important (as we will illustrate more thoroughly below), our finding suggests that the overmassive nature of high-z BHs is also associated with an intrinsic offset of the BH-stellar mass relation, as also suggested by other studies \cite{Pacucci2023}.
+The JWST finding of several overmassive black holes at high redshift \citem{Ubler2023, Harikane_AGN, Maiolino_AGN, Bogdan2022,Maiolino24_GN-z11} has been interpreted by some works \citem{TrinityIV,Li2024} as the result of a large scatter of the BH-stellar mass relation combined with selection effects, in the sense that more massive black holes tend to be preferentially selected, as they can reach higher luminosities.
+Our discovery of such highly overmassive black hole associated with a low luminosity AGN, due to its low Eddington ratio, is incompatible with the selection effect scenarios as our data is deep enough to be less sensitive to selection effects (Fig.\ref{fig:completeness}).
+This is discussed more extensively in the Methods.

-Some previous studies have found that early black holes are overmassive only relative to the stellar mass, but when compared with the velocity dispersion and dynamical mass of the host galaxy they are more aligned with the local relation (\cite{Maiolino_AGN,Gravity24}).
-This would indicate that the baryonic mass of the host galaxy is already in place, but that star formation is lagging behind, possibly due to feedback generated by black hole accretion.
-In the case of JADES GN 1146115, based on the profile of the \OIIIs doublet in the medium resolution spectrum, we derive a a stellar velocity dispersion of $\sigma_{*} \approx 121$~km~s$^{-1}$ and a dynamic mass to be on the order of $10^{9.5}$~M$_{\odot}$ (see Methods for details).
-This would place JADES GN 1146115 `only' 10 - 20 times above the local scaling relations derived by \cite{Bennert2021, KormendyHo2013}, however, it remains marginally consistent with the empirical scatter on them as shown in \autoref{fig:Mdyn_sigma} in Methods.
-This suggests that the overmassive nature of JADES GN 1146115 (as for other high-z AGN) is primarily relative to the stellar mass of the host galaxy, while much closer to local relations when compared with the velocity dispersion and dynamical mass of the host.
+Some previous studies have found that early black holes are overmassive only relative to the stellar mass, but when compared with the velocity dispersion and dynamical mass of the host galaxy they are more aligned with the local relation (\citem{Maiolino_AGN,Gravity24}).
+As detailed in the Methods, based on the profile of the \OIIIs doublet, we find that this is indeed the case also for GN-1001830: in contrast to its strong offset on the $M_{BH}-M_{star}$, this galaxy is closer to the local $M_{BH}-\sigma$ and $M_{BH}-M_{dyn}$ relations.
+This may indicate that the baryonic mass of the host galaxy is already in place, but that star formation is lagging behind, possibly due to feedback generated by black hole accretion.